-OK, now we are on the real heart of this book.
+OK, now we are on to the real heart of this book.
 Basal cell carcinoma is both common and unusual.
 We will compare all other cancers with it.

 Basal cell carcinomas are keratinocyte tumours whose cells histologically resemble the morphology of basal cells.
 (This is not the same as saying they are basal cells, but clearly any cancer must contain a fraction of cells capable of long term cell replacement).

-BCCs often have a translucent quality (blue arrow in images below), and often translucent papules (‘pearly papules’) surround an ulcerated crater (black arrows).
+BCCs often have a translucent quality (blue arrow in the images below), and often translucent papules (‘pearly papules’) surround an ulcerated crater (black arrows).
 Telangiectasis may be prominent (red arrows).

 In the image below the ulcerated areas are shown with the black arrows.
 Telangiectasia (red arrow) and the pearly translucent edge is visible too (blue arrow).

 Most BCC are found on the middle third of the face, but perhaps 30% occur on other sun exposed sites too such as the scalp, back, legs and arms.
 Very rarely they occur on sun protected sites such as the genitalia.
 BCCs on less frequently affected sites are often harder to diagnose as they look atypical.

 The typical BCC measures less than 1 cm across but some are much larger (>5cm) They may appear over a matter of months or over many years growing only very slowly.
 Sometimes patients will mistakenly rationalise their presence in terms of a cut or episode of skin trauma that has failed to heal.